QuantGen/G2F_RESOURCES/phenotypes.md

 ```
 A link to the resulting file: [phenotypes.csv](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/phenotypes.csv)

-These data as the following columns:
+This file has the following columns:

 |Column|Description|
 |------|-----------|